JayNetor/TMQM/README.md

 A **channel** is:
 1. A group of zero or more clients.
 Yes, a channel can have NO clients.
 2. Channel names are case-sensitive.
-3. A new channel is created automatically when it’s used for the first time.
+3. A new channel is created automatically when it's used for the first time.
-4. A client’s ID is really just a channel of only one client.
+4. A client's ID is really just a channel of only one client.
 5. An IP address or filename can also be used as a channel.
 6. A name can also be a channel ( Jill.Smith   or   room-314 )